ByteOtter/journey/content/posts/inklings/_index.md

+---
+title: "The Inklings"
+description: "Story scraps and scribbles from a sort-of hobby author"
+---

-# Welcome to the Inklings
+# Welcome to the Inklings!

 As you know, I am sort-of (posing as) an amateur author, and scribble some stories from time to time.